 Japan Resources at the UW

-Additionally, the East Asian Law Department at the UW School of Law’s Gallagher Law Library in W.H.
+Additionally, W.H.
 Gates Hall manages one of the most extensive Japanese law collections in North America, and provides over one hundred current print law journals and a variety of research monographs on law.
 Also available is the online service Westlaw Japan for full-text decisions of Japanese courts.
 Visit Japanese Law A-Z, the online guide to resources available at the Law Library.

 Please check the following website links for more information.